-Lying in the middle of Phang Nga Bay immediately to the east of Phuket, Koh Yao Yai, or 'Big Long Island', remains one of the least developed of the islands along this stretch of coastline.
+Located in the heart of the Phang Nga National Park, approximately halfway between Phuket and Krabi, Koh Yao Yai or 'Big Long Island' remains one of the least developed of the islands along this stretch of coastline.

 The island hosts a small number of luxury resorts, including the Santhiya Koh Yao Yai Resort & Spa, which offers a convenient and tranquil introduction to the island for those visiting on a yacht charter.